 Relation to State, Local, and Other Federal Laws

-Various Federal, state, and local labor standards, such as the Fair Labor Standards Act, will apply to foreign workers employed in the U.S.
+Various federal, state, and local labor standards, such as the Fair Labor Standards Act, may apply to the employment of H-2B workers in the U.S.

 Compliance Assistance Available

-Employers may obtain information on how to apply for a temporary nonagricultural labor certification, including application forms and directives that contain prescribed procedural requirements, from the national office of the Office of Foreign Labor Certification(http://www.foreignlaborcert.doleta.gov/).
+Employers may obtain information on how to apply for a temporary nonagricultural labor certification, including application forms and directives that contain prescribed procedural requirements, from the national office of the OFLC.